 If you are here from Turkey on a day trip, your boat will soon be taking you back to Kaş.

-If you are a party animal, an adrenaline junkie or just in desperate need of a tad more land mass, well, you can take Kastellorizo’s only taxi to the airport and take a domestic flight to the island’s nearest Greek neighbour, Rhodes.
+If you are a party animal, an adrenaline junkie or just in desperate need of a tad more land mass, well, you can take Kastellorizo’s only taxi to the airport – Kastellorizo Municipal Airport (KZS) – and take a direct domestic flight to the island’s nearest Greek neighbour, Rhodes – a 40 minute flight.

-From here, you can go on to other nearby Dodecanese islands such as Kos and Symi.
+From Rhodes, you can also go on to other nearby Dodecanese islands such as Kos and Symi.

 Your other alternative is to make the most of Kastellorizo’s proximity to Kaş and go off to explore Turkey.